adnrbp/GrupalCar-API/README.md

   - [X] user verification endpoint
   - [X] user login
   - [X] only loged users can list public pools and its private pools
-  - [ ] add new pools and stablish admin membership
+  - [X] add new pools and establish admin membership
+  - [X] pool creation with optional definition of members limit

   (Should)
   - [ ] Ask for public pools via chatbot